IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 There are a few places where we use icon-only buttons with no text label.
 For these buttons, we do utilize tooltips that display on hover, containing a text label.

 We use the style class `no-text` with the `glyphicon` class to fix spacing issues from margins and padding applied to buttons with text labels.

-*TO-DO...* fix the tooltip + Bootstrap JS in example below...

 .. raw:: html